 6.3.
-An extended annotation in Ukrainian language (not less than 1800 characters, including keywords) is added to the article in English according to the order of the Ministry of Education and Science of Ukraine No. 32, dated January 16, 2018 (item 6, subparagraph 4).
+An extended annotation in Ukrainian language (minimum1800 characters, including keywords) must be attached to the article in English according to the order of the Ministry of Education and Science of Ukraine No. 32, dated January 16, 2018 (item 6, subparagraph 4).

 6.3.1.
-The extended abstract in English must be certified by the seal of the translation bureau or agreed with the signature of the Head of the Department of Foreign Languages or of the Department of International Relations of Kharkiv National Pedagogical University named after G.S.
+The extended annotation in English must be certified by the seal of the translation bureau or approved with the signature of the Head of the Department of Foreign Languages or of the Department of International Relations of Kharkiv National Pedagogical University named after G.S.
 Skovoroda.

 6.3.2.
-The editorial board of the Journal may review and accept the extended abstract in English from similar divisions of other educational institutions, institutions and organizations whose signatures are duly authenticated.
+The editorial board of the Journal may review and accept the extended annotation in English from similar department of other educational institutions, and organizations whose signatures are duly certified.

 6.3.3.
-The editorial board of the Journal can independently analyze and validate the abstract in English by leading specialists, subject to agreement with the author of the manuscript.
-If necessary, you can translate the annotation in English from the original text.
+The editorial board of the Journal can independently analyze and check the annotation in English by leading specialists, subject to agreement with the author of the manuscript.
+If necessary, a quality translation of the annotation into English from the original text can be performed.

 6.4.
-Articles submitted in English by non-English authors (translated) must be certified for translation at the Translation Bureau or the Department of Foreign Languages or the International Relations Department of the institution, as described above.
+Articles submitted in English by non-English authors (translated) must be certified for the accuracy of translation by the Translation Bureau or the Department of Foreign Languages or the International Relations Department of the institution, as described above.

 6.5.
-The following are added to the manuscript:
+The following should be attached to the manuscript:

-- review of the candidate / doctor of science in the relevant specialty, certified by the seal of the institution of the reviewer (for authors who have scientific degrees or academic titles, the presence of a review is not required);
+– review of the candidate / Doctor of Science in the relevant specialty, certified by the seal of the institution of the reviewer (for authors with scientific degrees or academic titles, a review is not required);

 – annotations in Ukrainian and English;

-- information about the author, including surname, first name, patronymic, position, place of work, academic degree and academic title, contact phones, e-mail; Orcid (Researcher ID), home address or New Mail (to submit a printed version of the collection);
+– information about the author, including surname, first name, patronymic, position, place of work, academic degree and academic title, contact phones, e-mail; Orcid (Researcher ID), home address or “Nova Poshta” (to where to send a printed version of the collection);

-- payment receipt for the publication (after reviewing the article by the editorial board and subject to a positive decision on printing).
+– payment receipt for the publication (after reviewing the article by the editorial board and subject to a positive decision on publication).

 6.6.
-Materials that do not meet these requirements are not accepted.
-Articles that have already been published or submitted for publication in other publications are not accepted.
+Materials that do not meet these requirements shall not be accepted.
+Articles that have already been published or submitted for publication in other publishers shall not be accepted.

 6.7.
-Submissions are sent by mail with cover letter addressed to the Editor-in-Chief, Assistant Editor-in-Chief, Secretary in charge.
-An electronic version of the article can be emailed to: email@example.com.
-Manuscripts and electronic media are not returned.
+Submissions are sent by mail with cover letter addressed (Submissions with a cover letter attached should be sent by e-mail) to the Editor-in-Chief, Assistant Editor-in-Chief, Secretary in charge.
+An electronic version of the article can be emailed to: firstname.lastname@example.org.
+Manuscripts and electronic media shall not be returned.

-VII.
-The stages of review and policy drafting committee
+VІІ.
+The stages of review and policy of the editorial committee

 7.1.
-Reviewing materials and publishing the current issue of the Journal "Professional Art Education" through independent double-blind review of submitted manuscripts.
+The editorial board processes the materials and publishes the current issue of the "Professional Art Education" through independent double-blind review of submitted manuscripts.

 7.2.
 Each article goes through three stages of control:

-- primary control of compliance with the general requirements of the articles;
+– primary control of compliance with the general requirements for the articles;

 – external scientific review in accordance with the Regulation on the Editorial and Publishing Board.

 7.3.
-The decision to publish the article is notified to the author.
-The article is returned for revision in case of violation of design requirements.
+The decision on the publication of the article will be notified to the author.
+The article will be returned for revision in case of violation of design requirements.

 7.4.
 The editorial firmly condemns plagiarism in articles as a violation of copyright and scientific ethics.
-If more than 20% of the borrowed text is found in the article without proper references and using quotation marks, the article qualifies as containing plagiarism.
-In this case, the article is no longer considered, and the author receives a warning (in the presence of a scientific advisor, the author is also informed).
+If the article contains more than 20% of borrowed text without proper references and quotation marks, it will be qualifies as containing plagiarism.
+In this case, the article will no longer be considered, and the author will receive a warning (if there is a scientific advisor, he will also be informed).

 7.5.
 After an external "blind" review, the editorial board makes the final decision on the possibility of publishing the article.
-In the case of a positive decision to publish the article, the author receives a corresponding notification by e-mail and a payment invoice, which is paid in cash at any branch of the bank.
+In the case of a positive decision to publish the article, the author will receive a corresponding notification by e-mail and a payment invoice, which should be paid in cash at any bank.

 7.6.
-Articles are published in order of the general turn, based on the date the article was received.
+Articles are published on a first-come first-served basis, depending on the date the of receipt of the article by the editorial board.
 The articles will only be included in the queue after the editorial board has received the payment confirmation for the publication.
-Articles are distributed in the nearest issues where there are available spaces.
+Articles will be distributed in the nearest issues where there are available spaces.

 7.7.
-Each issue of the Journal is signed for publication on the basis of a decision of the Academic Council of Kharkov National Pedagogical University named after G. S. Skovoroda.
-The collection with the printed article is sent to the authors (by appointment) by mail or published.
+Each issue of the Journal is signed for publication based on the decision of the Academic Council of Kharkov National Pedagogical University named after G. S. Skovoroda.
+The issue of the journal with the published article will be sent to the authors (by agreement) by mail or (delivered in the editorial office).